dftbplus/skpar/docs/source/reference.objectives.rst

-With each pair of items from the reference and model data there is associated a weight, referred to as sub-weight that corresponds to the significance of this item relative to the rest of the item-pairs associated with an objective.
+With each pair of items from the reference and model data there is associated a weight, referred to as sub-weight that corresponds to the significance of this item relative to the rest of the items associated with an objective.
 These sub-weights are used in the scalarisation of the objective, and are also normalised.